 - Clinical science

 Carotid artery stenosis (CAS) is an atherosclerotic, degenerative disease of the common carotid artery and internal carotid artery.
 Risk factors include advanced age, tobacco use, arterial hypertension, and diabetes mellitus.
 Depending on the extent of stenosis, ischemia in the carotid perfusion territory can result in amaurosis fugax, TIA, or stroke, and a bruit may be auscultated over the stenosis.
 Carotid duplex ultrasonography is the initial test of choice for evaluating asymptomatic patients.
 All symptomatic patients should undergo noncontrast CT or MRI to rule out acute or previous cerebral ischemia.
 Management depends on symptoms and the degree of stenosis.
-Lifestyle modifications and antiplatelet, antihypertensive, and statin therapy is recommended for all patients.
-Carotid endarterectomy is recommended for symptomatic patients with a stenosis > 50% and asymptomatic patients with a stenosis > 60%.
+Lifestyle modifications and antiplatelet, antihypertensive, and statin therapy are recommended for all patients.
+Carotid endarterectomy is recommended for symptomatic patients with a stenosis ≥ 70% and asymptomatic patients with a stenosis ≥ 80%, but may also be considered in highly selected patients with moderate stenosis.
 Alternatively, if surgery is not feasible, carotid artery stenting may be performed.

 First test: carotid duplex ultrasonography (may not detect mild stenosis)